font-size: 12px; /* 75% of the baseline */

-“The polytonal and bi-tonal licks I’m going to show you are directly inspired by listening to
+“The polytonal and bi-tonal licks I’m going to show you are directly inspired by listening to pianists

-Michael Brecker and Joe Henderson,” says Belkadi, one day before embarking on a clinic tour of Europe (which would
+Joe Henderson,” says Belkadi, one day before embarking on a clinic tour of Europe (which would

 include a stop in his native city of Toulouse, France).
 The examples Belkadi shares can be used

 in rock, jazz, fusion, even shred metal, and they all have a cool, modern sound.
 And, thanks to

 sweep technique, they can each be played quite fast.
 Also, any of the examples can be used as an

 exercise to improve sweep timing, because keeping the notes evenly spaced as you rake your pick

 across the strings in either direction is one of the trickiest challenges of the style.

 Sensei to the Stars

 You don’t have to be an amateur guitarist to need guitar lessons.
-Even the pros like a
+Even the pros like a good

-before someone refers you to Jean-Marc Belkadi.
+you to Jean-Marc Belkadi.
 Like his mentor, the late, great guitar genius Ted Greene, Belkadi

 is quickly emerging as one of the most in-demand and respected guitar instructors in Southern

 California and beyond.
 Over the years, the former GIT staffer’s roster of students has included

 Dweezil Zappa, Ricardo Montalban, Rafael Moreira (Rock Star house band), Joe Holmes

-(Ozzy Osbourne, David Lee Roth), Joel Whitley (Stevie Wonder, Lauryn Hill), Justin Derrico (Pink), singer/actress/John
+(Ozzy Osbourne, David Lee Roth), Joel Whitley (Stevie Wonder, Lauryn Hill), Justin Derrico

-Martin Chirac (grandson of the former President of France, Jacques Chirac).
+and even Martin Chirac (grandson of the former President of France, Jacques Chirac).

-By loose definition, a polytonal melody travels through multiple keys, chords, and/or
+By loose definition, a polytonal melody travels through multiple keys, chords, and/or harmonies

-the phrase tags only one other tonality, it can be more specifically described as bi-tonal.
+only one other tonality, it can be more specifically described as bi-tonal.

 Tips From the Grand Master

-When it comes to sweep picking, Frank Gambale is the style’s undisputed champion, in
+When it comes to sweep picking, Frank Gambale is the style’s undisputed champion, in both

-advocate or defender).
 In the September ’87 GP, Gambale shared some of his insights into his signature playing

 approach with an eloquent lesson article entitled, simply, “Sweep Picking.”
 Here are some of

-the pointers he offered: 1.Keep the notes as separate as possible—almost staccato (short)—at first, especially
+the pointers he offered: 1.Keep the notes as separate as possible—almost staccato (short)—at

+together.
 2.Watch your picking hand and make sure you are using a single movement when

 sweeping across strings, not separate successive strokes.
 3.Always practice with a metronome

 or drum machine, making sure that the notes are clean and even.
 4.Be critical and honest when

 evaluating yourself.
 It’s harder to sweep at slower tempos, so start with medium ones

 Extreme Sweeping: Jean-Marc Belkadi’s Polytonal Plectrum Pyrotechnics